dnlvarga/dnlvarga.github.io/Web/file_upload.md

 Using XML data is not unique to SVG images, as it is also utilized by many types of documents, like PDF, Word Documents, PowerPoint Documents, among many others.
 We may utilize the XXE vulnerability to enumerate the internally available services or even call private APIs to perform private actions (type of SSRF attack).

+### DoS
+- We can use the previous XXE payloads to achieve DoS attacks.
+- We can utilize a Decompression Bomb with file types that use data compression, like ZIP archives.
+If a web application automatically unzips a ZIP archive, it is possible to upload a malicious archive containing nested ZIP archives within it, which can eventually lead to many Petabytes of data, resulting in a crash on the back-end server.
+- Another possible DoS attack is a Pixel Flood attack with some image files that utilize image compression, like JPG or PNG.
+We can create any JPG image file with any image size (e.g. 500x500), and then manually modify its compression data to say it has a size of (0xffff x 0xffff), which results in an image with a perceived size of 4 Gigapixels.
+When the web application attempts to display the image, it will attempt to allocate all of its memory to this image, resulting in a crash on the back-end server.
+-  One way is uploading an overly large file, as some upload forms may not limit the upload file size or check for it before uploading it, which may fill up the server's hard drive and cause it to crash or slow down considerably.
+-  If the upload function is vulnerable to directory traversal, we may also attempt uploading files to a different directory (e.g. ../../../etc/passwd), which may also cause the server to crash.